 [C. I. Scofield, The Scofield Study Bible (New York, NY: Oxford University Press, 2002, 1909)],

-[John MacArthur, The MacArthur Study Bible (Nashville, TN: Word Publishing, 1997)], etc. 84
+[John MacArthur, ed., The MacArthur Study Bible (Nashville, TN: Word Publishing, 1997)], etc. 64

-|Background Material||Historical and cultural works which help to anchor the biblical revelation within the historic setting and culture in which it was first written.|| There are a large number of works which fall into this category.
+|Background Material||Historical and cultural works helping to anchor the biblical revelation within the historic setting and culture wherein it was first written.||A large number of works fall into this category.
 A small representative sample is given here:

 [Nathan Ausubel, The Book of Jewish Knowledge (New York, NY: Crown Publishers, 1964)],